cs1302uga/cs1302-hw02/README.md

    * In what file is the error?
    * On what line in the source code is the error?
    * What specifically is causing this error?

-   * Fix that specific compile-time error.
+   Fix that specific compile-time error and recompile the code.
 If you notice any logical errors in the code, don't worry about fixing them at this time.

 1. Execute the `find src` command from directly within your `cs1302-hw02` directory.
 You should see the following output: